CFLAT-AUT/Mahara-GroupImageDisplay/README.md

 ### Usage

-Once this plugin is installed, an artefact, which is called "Group pages in image display" is avaialble when customizing your group homepage.
-If you drag and drop this artefact to the group homepage, it will add the image display to the homepage.

-This basically displays the same set of pages as the shared pages, however, in a image display mode.
-If there is no image on the page, it will leave it as blank on the image icon.
-We could do some more detailed tweak on this.
+Once this plugin is installed, a block, which is called "Group pages in image display" is avaialble under the General panel when customizing your group homepage.
+If you drag and drop this content block to the group homepage, it will add the image display view to it.
+This basically displays the same set of pages as the shared pages, however, in an image display mode.

 ### Fork me